Psychtoolbox-3/psychtoolbox-3.github.com/docs/ColorCal2.md

 communication.

-OSX: OSX 10.12 or later is required for this function to work.
-For older
+macOS: macOS 10.12 or later is required for this function to work.
+For
-OSX versions, look for instructions on the CRS Ltd. website.
+older macOS versions, look for instructions on the CRS Ltd. website.
+Access to all [ColorCal2](ColorCal2) functionality needs a 3rd party libusb-1.0.dylib
+installed - seee 'help PsychHID'.
+Without that, the same serial port
+method is used as on MS-Windows, with a bit more limited functionality.

 LINUX: If you want to use this function without the need to run Matlab or